Pietrasanta, Italy

 This was the backdrop in my head as I warmed to the argument with Martin.

-"Viewers would rather see scenes from Italy than a church parking lot in northeast Washington, DC,” I said.
+"I’m sure viewers would rather see scenes from Italy than a church parking lot in northeast Washington, DC,” I said.
 “Instead of flying the marble carvers here, why don't we go to Italy and film them there?"

 Besides, we had to go to Italy anyway to film scenes from the marble quarry where the source material for the carving would be blasted from the mountains, as well as some of the historic pieces, so shoots at the carving studio could easily be done at the same time.

 The full-scale model had been cast in plaster, then cut into large pieces and shipped to Italy to Cervietti, an old-world studio and workshop in the heart of Pietrasanta specializing in the reproduction of classical and modern marble sculptures with a strong emphasis on sacred art.
-Their work was breathtaking, even for someone like me, who was not particularly religious.
+Their work was breathtaking, even for someone like me, who is not particularly religious.

 “How will that keep them safe if a chunk of marble falls on their heads?”
 I asked Massimo, the handsome Italian man who was our interpreter, negotiator and handler.